Home

 This type of foot structure leads to more force than normal passing through to your lower legs from your feet.
 When this happens, problems like shin splints can develop.

-There is a strong connection between flat feet and pain in your legs, pelvis, buttocks and lower back.
-Low-arched runners are also more prone to soft-tissue and joint problems such as lower back pain and knee pain.
+In addition to shin splints, runners with flat feet are more prone to soft-tissue and joint problems such as lower back pain and knee pain.

 High arches usually mean your inner foot arches are high, and the ball of your foot and the heel are closer together.